rpollock03/guilds/CONTRIBUTING.md

 Before jumping into wirting code straight away, spend a minute or two browsing the existing code and check if there is nothing new you should know.

 For example, in this project we are using the **MUI components library**, so try to use it **whenever you can**.
-If using it turns out impossible, use **styled components library** instead.
+If using it turns out impossible, use **styled-components library** instead.
 But remember, almost **never create "bare" components**, so try not to leave any `<div>` that are not styled components.

-## Use typescript
+## Use TypeScript

-In this project we are using typescript, so let's not waste it's potential.
+In this project we are using TypeScript, so let's not waste it's potential.
 Generally, we would want to **add types everywhere we can**.
 When needed, feel free to create interfaces, especially when it comes to components **props**.

 For example: